iterative/dvc.org/static/docs/user-guide/contributing/core.md

 ### Click for Google Drive testing instructions

+> Please remember that Google Drive access tokens are personal credentials and
-❗Do not share Google Drive access token with anyone to avoid unauthorized usage of your Google Drive.
+> should not be shared with anyone, otherwise risking unauthorized usage of the
+> Google account.

-To avoid tests flow interruption by manual login, do authorization once and backup obtained Google Drive access token which is stored by default under `.dvc/tmp/gdrive-user-credentials.json`.
+To avoid tests flow interruption by manual login, perform authorization once and backup the obtained Google Drive access token, which is stored by default under `.dvc/tmp/gdrive-user-credentials.json`.
 Restore `gdrive-user-credentials.json` from backup for any new DVC repo setup to avoid manual login.